zio/zio/docs/datatypes/contextual/index.md

  As `ZEnv` provides us the implementation of built-in services, we just need to provide layers for those services that are not part of the `ZEnv`.

-`ZIO#provideCustomLayer` helps us to do so and returns an effect that only depends on `ZEnv`.
+`ZIO#provideCustomLayerManual` helps us to do so and returns an effect that only depends on `ZEnv`.

 Let's write an effect that has some built-in services and also has a `Logging` service: